palomnyk/BioLockJ/mkdocs/user-guide/docs/Getting-Started.md

 ```

+### 5. Making your own pipline
+Now that you have a working example, you can make your own pipeline.
+You may want to modify the example above, or look at others under `/templates`.

+Things are seldom perfect the first time.
+Its safe to assume you will want to make iterative changes to your pipeline configuration.
+BioLockJ offers some tools to facilitate this process.

+ * Check your pipeline using [precheck](Check-Dependencies.md) mode

+ * Add modules onto your partial pipeline using [restart](Failure-Recovery.md)

+ * Look through the base set of [modules](Built-in-modules.md) and even [create your own](Building-Modules.md)

+A recommended practice is to make a subset of your data, and use that to develope your pipeline.

-### 5. Investigate Failed Pipelines
+### 6. Investigate Failed Pipelines
-* Failed pipelines can be restarted to save the progress made by successful modules.
+Failed pipelines can be restarted to save the progress made by completed modules.
-* See [Failure Recovery](../Failure-Recovery) for more information.
+See [Failure Recovery](../Failure-Recovery) for more information.
-* Failure Recovery should be avoided until you have successfully completed your 1st pipeline.